HyeongminMoon/HyeongminMoon/README.md

 # Hyeongmin Moon

 ### Intro
 I am a AI engineer mainly researching about computer vision.
+Recently researching Diffusion Models, Large Language Models and theirs Quantization methods too.

 For me, Development does not happen just in computer.
 Development means All actions that present a solution when a problem is given, and if the real action is more appropriate than the code, I prefer to adopt it.
 #### Recent interests
-- Knowledge distillation
-- Dataset(Image) Generation
 - Few-shot learning using big-models(GPT, Stable Diffusion, etc)
+- Finetuning LLMs(full-finetuning, LoRA, QLoRA)
+- Large model Quantization into 4bit(GPTQ, PTQ on DM)
 - Few-data learning using CrossValidation & Stacking Ensemble
 - **[More Interests sorted by category](https://github.com/HyeongminMoon?tab=stars)**